ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 1. In the Working Directory Changes section, select the check box for each file to commit.

-3. In the **Enter the commit message** field, type a message that describes your changes.
+2. In the **Enter the commit message** field, type a message that describes your changes.

-  **Tip**: Provide a detailed commit message.
+  Provide a detailed commit message.
 Your message should provide enough details for someone to understand why the change was necessary without more information.
 You can include a link to an item in your team's issue tracker to help.
 The first line of the commit message should contain fewer than 50 characters.
 Add a blank line before you add other text.
+  {: tip}

-4. Click **Commit**.
+3. Click **Commit**.

-5. Click **Push**.
+4. Click **Push**.

 ### Git terminal
 {: #commit_cmd}